 Solids & Stability

 The solids play a significant role in foam stabilization.
 When a solid particle adheres to a bubble, it inhibits bubble coalescence and enhances foam stability.
 The foam stability is related to the size of the particle and its wettability.
-The manner by which solid particles are retained at a liquid/gas interface is analogous to the adsorption of solute molecules.
+How solid particles are retained at a liquid/gas interface is analogous to the adsorption of solute molecules.
 In both cases, work is required to transfer the material off the surface and into the bulk solution.

 This work of desorption is the phenomenon that confers thermodynamic stability to the foam.
 In the case of finely divided solids, Ross (1969) reported that stability is improved by a reduction in the particle size.
 Also, particle size is significant because it affects the sedimentation rate.